PhilParisi/PondAutomation/README.md

 - the solenoid is programmed to open and close at intervals set in the 'Inputs' section
 - data is written to .csv files in the

-## Key Hardware
-1. RaspberryPi 4B (2GB RAM)
-2. Relay
-3. Solenoid (6-12V)
-4. Breadboard w/ Diode

 ## State Transition Diagram
 Below is the state transition diagram which describes the behavior of the system, and how the program transitions to different states.
 This is also called the 'control flow'.
 ![state transition diagram](graphics/pond_statetransition.png)

-# Phase II -

-# Phase III -